PEN/Jean Stein Grants for Literary Oral History

 Q: Do the writing sample and transcription need to cover the same material?

 A: Yes.
-The transcript and writing sample should best represent the project’s overall goals, subject matter, and process, and should be the same materials and/or scene so that the judging panel may understand how you are utilising oral history throughout the project.
+The transcript and writing sample should best represent the project’s overall goals, subject matter, and process, and should be the same materials and/or scene so that the judging panel may understand how you are utilizing oral history throughout the project.